KokoiRuby/nooto/Kubernetes/kubernetes/production/oam/Monitoring/prometheus/overview.md

 :confused: **Why Monitoring?**

-- Know ur sys better such as svc running/health status → secure availability.

-:confused: **Target of?**
+- To sense whether system is functioning well, business is serving well.

-- Prediction by tendency.
+- Prediction by tread.
-- vs.
-- Alert.
-- Troubleshooting.
+- Waterlevel ref. to scaling.
-- Visualization.
+- Ref. to optimication.

-:confused: **Category?**
+:confused: **Monitoring Category?**